If interested, a potential contractor may, prior to the accreditation stage, send the following information by email to sp-dzu@nlmk.com:

 The Company uses internal carbon pricing in order to support assessment and prioritization of climate projects, forecasting of costs related to the introduction of CBAM and climate risks.
 The base for the internal carbon price is the projected allowance price under EU ETS adjusted for the Company’s share of exports to Europe.

-An in-house team of specialists calculates the cradle-to-gate footprint for all types of NLMK Lipetsk's products on a high level of detail.
+An in-house team of specialists calculates the cradle-to-gate footprint for all types of NLMK Lipetsk’s products (all production processes starting from raw and fuel materials extraction to the exit gates of the site) with a high level of detail.

-The footprint data on NLMK Lipetsk's slabs are integrated into the PCF calculations by the Group's international companies that do downstream processing of these slabs.
+The footprint data on NLMK Lipetsk’s slabs are integrated into the calculations by the Group’s international companies that do downstream processing of these slabs.
+In 2024 the Company conducted an independent verification of the carbon footprint of certain steel products within the cradle-to-gate scope.